br-Chan/br-Chan/README.md

 <details open>
 <summary>CURRENT PROJECTS</summary>

-  - Rankle (see above)
+  - Rankle (see above) (hoping to close up this project in a passably finished state this year)
   - Impossible Puzzles (see above)

 </details>
 <details>
 <summary>PLANS & IDEAS</summary>

-  - Repository to keep track of solved Leetcode/Hackerrank problems
+  - ~~Repository to keep track of solved Leetcode/Hackerrank problems~~ (nah)
   - "Jabberwockle" - Wordle, but the word to guess has some of its letters swapped out
-  - Personal website to build an interactive version of this page
+  - Personal website to build an interactive version of this page **Now In Progress!**
   - [Task Time](https://github.com/br-Chan/Task-Time "Currently learning the tools and skills needed for this project") | Next.js